-This has to do with the wet- and dry season.
-It would be a bummer to arrive somewhere having rain all day long.
-Other countries know a hurricane or earthquake season.
+This has to do with the wet and dry season.
+It would be a bummer to arrive somewhere and have rain all day long.
+Other countries have hurricane or earthquake season.
 You better not want to arrive and have to look for shelter right away!

 If you are going to countries situated in the Southern Hemisphere, the seasons are turned around in comparison with the Northern Hemisphere.
 Not so nice if you think you’re going to a palm-tree-beach paradise and there is snow on the ground when you get off the plane.
 Oops!

-So, check where you are going to make sure your expectations will come true!
+So, check where you are going to make sure your expectations are reality!

 No matter how beautiful a destination is and how much you want to explore it, political upheaval can be a serious danger.
 Always check the travel advice for a destination before you travel there.

-Also check if there are natural warnings, for example, for tsunamis, active volcanoes, hurricanes or anything like that.
+Also, check if there are natural warnings.
+For example, tsunamis, active volcanoes, hurricanes, or anything like that.

 Once you know for sure it is safe to travel, check out if you need a visa.
 For some countries, you can purchase a visa upon arrival, for other countries you need to arrange it in advance at an embassy.

 Most countries have a website, maintained by the government, where you can find information about a visa.
 You’ll see which one you need, what it costs, and how long it is valid for.
 You’ll also find information on how you can arrange a visa if it is not possible to get one upon arrival.